Alan Willey (footballer, born 1956)

 Alan Willey (born 18 October 1956) is an English former footballer who spent most of his playing career in the United States.
-He is a member of the National Soccer Hall of Fame.
+He was inducted into the National Soccer Hall of Fame in 2003.

 Born in Houghton-le-Spring, Willey is the second-leading goal scorer in the history of the North American Soccer League (NASL).
-Willey played most of his career with the Minnesota Kicks and was inducted to the U.S. National Soccer Hall of Fame in 2003.
+Willey played most of his career with the Minnesota Kicks and was inducted into the U.S. National Soccer Hall of Fame in 2003.

-He began his career with English football club, Middlesbrough in 1974.
-In the NASL he played for the Minnesota Kicks (1976 to 1981), the Montreal Manic (1981 to 1983) and the Minnesota Strikers (1984).
+He began his career with the English football club Middlesbrough in 1974.
+In the NASL, he played for the Minnesota Kicks (1976 to 1981), the Montreal Manic (1981 to 1983) and the Minnesota Strikers (1984).

 He finished his NASL career with 129 goals in 238 games and an additional 13 goals in 26 play-off games.
 He memorably scored five goals in a play-off game against the New York Cosmos in 1978.
-His nickname was 'The Artful Dodger'.
+His nickname was 'The Artful Dodger.'